 The best way to get ahead on your holiday social media marketing is by planning out and scheduling your content in advance.
 You can use Excel, Google Sheets, or a free Team Up calendar to plan out your social posts by creating columns for each platform, copy, and date to be published.
 Using a posting tool like Hootsuite or SproutSocial can help to save you even more time by allowing you to schedule your posts for each channel on one platform.

 You don’t have to complete the entire holiday season in one sitting, but even blocking out a few days at a time can help relieve some stress and save you time.
-If you’re looking for ideas, we have holiday Instagram post ideas and Facebook holiday post ideas to help you get started.
+If you’re looking for ideas, we have holiday Instagram post ideas, Facebook holiday post ideas, and Christmas social media post ideas to help you get started.

-And, f you’re already working with a social media management company, they can take care of this for you – which will save you even more time during the holidays!
+And, if you’re already working with a social media management company, they can take care of this for you – which will save you even more time during the holidays!

 8. Hand Over Your Advertising to the Experts